Cacti/plugin_monitor/README.md

 Bug and feature enhancements for the webseer plugin are handled in GitHub.
 If you find a first search the Cacti forums for a solution before creating an issue in GitHub.

 ## Changelog
+--- 2.3.4 ---
+* issue#60: Fixed issue with overlapping rows in tree view

 --- 2.3.3 ---
 * issue#60: Fixed issue with themes
 * issue#57: Fixed issue with mute not working